dvjc-wm/csci-435-fall-2025-tech-3/README.md

 ### Open the AI Assistant - and note you can see which model is being used to answer questions

-### use this query in AI Assistant to fix the clear-terminal command in the sporky.py file (in wipe_terminal()) so that it works on Windows and a Mac
+### Use this query in AI Assistant to fix the clear-terminal command in the sporky.py file (in wipe_terminal()) so that it works on Windows and a Mac

 ```
 how do i clear the terminal in an environment agnostic way?